emilydrakesmith/GA-project-1-captcha/README.md

 * All the APIs used in this app were found through [public-apis](https://github.com/public-apis/public-apis), published by the [Public APIs Project](https://github.com/public-apis).
 All the APIs are free, open source, and do not require authentication.
 Please refer to the

-* Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool.
+* Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool and GitHub Guide's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.

 * I found the font [Poppins](https://fonts.google.com/specimen/Poppins) through [Google Fonts](https://fonts.google.com/).
 It was created by [Jonny Pinhorn](https://github.com/jonpinhorn) and the [Indian Type Foundry](https://www.indiantypefoundry.com/) and made available for use through the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 * The color palette was developed with the help of [Coolors.co](https://coolors.co/) and tested for accessibility with [Color Safe](http://colorsafe.co/).

 * I used [Whimsical](https://whimsical.com/wireframes) to generate the wireframe images seen in *Appendix B: Product Screenshots & Images*.

+* The favicon was generated with the help of [favicon.io](https://favicon.io/favicon-generator/), a free utility developed by [John Sorrentino](https://www.buymeacoffee.com/johnsorrentino).
+You can [click here](https://www.buymeacoffee.com/johnsorrentino) to support him.

 # Appendices